cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 3) Import the `.osm` file  into QGIS using [QuickOSM](https://plugins.qgis.org/plugins/QuickOSM/) plugin, then export points and polygons layer as `points.gml` and `polygons.gml`.

 #### 2.5.2.
 Digitales Landschaftsmodell (DLM) Land Use Data
-If unavailable within the database, DLM files can be uploaded via the stack-data-uploader in Pirmasens Digital Twin (PSDT) repository.
+DLM files can be uploaded via the stack-data-uploader in Pirmasens Digital Twin (PSDT) repository.
 The link to the DLM file in PSDT is available [here](https://github.com/cambridge-cares/pirmasens/tree/main/psdt/stack-data-uploader-inputs/data/dlm).
 Please note that PSDT is a private repository, permission may be required.

-**Please ensure that the DLM land use data is uploaded in the same PostgreSQL database as the 3D buildings and OSM data.
-3D Buildings, OSM data and DLM data can have different schemas however all datasets are assumed to be in the same PostgresSQL database.**
+#### Important note
+The following datasets must exists in the same PostgreSQL database, they are allowed to have different schemas.
+1)  DLM land use data
+2)  3D buildings
+3)  OSM data

 ## 3. Build
 ### 3.1.
 GitHub Credentials